 What you will Achieve from this Program

-recommending students for Recreational Pilot, Private Pilot, and Commercial Pilot Flight Tests;
+Recommending students for Recreational Pilot, Private Pilot, and Commercial Pilot Flight Tests.

-when meeting the experience and qualifications requirements established by Transport Canada, recommending Multi-engine Class Rating Students and Instrument Rating Students for Flight Tests;
+For those meeting the required experience and qualifications, recommending Multi-engine Class Rating Students and Instrument Rating Students for their respective Flight Tests.

-and recommending students for Night Rating and VFR OTT endorsements.
+Recommending students for Night Rating and VFR OTT endorsements.